A simpler, less costly NTRIP

 Still pondering what SNIP and differential corrections can do for you?
 Read on…

-This user has found that they can get high grade corrections freely from the local State DOT over the internet, or from neighbors a few miles down the road, or can buy a single reference station of their own, using SNIP to run a local network.
+This user has found that they can get high grade corrections freely from the local State DOT over the internet, or from neighbors a few miles down the road, or they can buy a single reference station of their own, using SNIP to run a local network.
 Prices for a private base stations range from over $30k for a turn key installation to well under $5k with some DIY investment.
 Any of these sources (for redundancy, it is easy with SNIP to use more then one) can form the caster data streams.
 For the rover devices in the field, they know you can obtain free or inexpensive NTRIP Client software from many places.
 Our knowledge base articles provide link to several popular free clients.
+With pervasive cellular coverage, radio networks are also not required.

 SNIP, the NTRIP Caster element, completes this puzzle by federating all of the data streams the operator connects to it and providing these to as many end users as desired over a standard TCP/IP link.
+And at one tenth the cost of other Casters.
 The rover devices connect to SNIP by wireless means over the internet, cellular phone, WiFi / WiMax or any device that supports TCP/IP connections.
 If the selected reference station is a local device with a serial port, SNIP also provides a built-in NTRIP Server to connect to it directly at no extra cost.
-Bolt a low cost reference station on the barn, put SNIP on last year’s laptop, and suddenly you and you friends are free from a costly monthly expense.
-Does your current GNSS supplier vendors want $$ for another license on the device you already own to support more than ten connections?
+Bolt a low cost reference station on the barn roofline, put SNIP on last year’s laptop, and suddenly you and you friends are free from a costly monthly expense.
+Does your current GNSS supplier vendors want $$ for another license on the device you already own to upgrade or to support more than ten connections?
 Use SNIP.

 A similar picture can be drawn for the UAV operator who needs precise location for registration, or any field operative who needs to find, tag or locate places or objects with decimeter accuracy, or any of a host of emerging location based services (LBS) with similar needs.
 If any of these scenarios describe your application, you will require a source of corrections reliably served to you and we suggest you try SNIP.

 The traditional use of “DGPS” was for waterways and coastal navigation where correction to a meter or two were all that were required.
 This data was sent over a network of low frequency high power transmitters, as there was not the pervasive cellular coverage we enjoy today.
 While that mission still exists, the performance achievable with RTK (even when using low cost L1 only devices) now far exceeds it.
-And many of these sers now use NTRIP Casters and cellular phone link to access this data.
+And many of these users now access NTRIP Casters with a cellular phone link to access this data.

 We suggest you evaluate SNIP for your NTRIP Caster application needs.